A Model-Consistent Data-Driven Computational Strategy for PDE Joint Inversion Problems: Impact of learning inaccuracy on reconstruction

 \section{Impact of learning inaccuracy on reconstruction}

-While numerical examples in rather academic environment show great success in learning relations between the coefficients from given data, it is not possible to learn the exact relation between the unknowns in practice, even if such an exact relation exists.
+While numerical examples in rather academic environments show promises in learning relations between the coefficients from given data, it is not possible to learn the exact relation between the unknowns in practice, even if such an exact relation exists.
 In other words, the map $\cN_{\wh \theta}$ that we learned is only an approximation to the true relation.
-In this section, we show that, under reasonable assumptions on the inverse problems, when the learning error is under control, the error it caused in the joint reconstruction is also under control.
+In this section, we show that, under reasonable assumptions on the inverse problems, when the learning error is under control, the error caused in the joint reconstruction is also under control.

 We will use the following standard notations in the rest of the paper.
 We denote by $L^p(\Omega)$ ($1\le p\le \infty$) the usual space of Lebesgue integrable functions on $\Omega$, and $W^{k, p}(\Omega)$ the Sobolev space of functions whose $j$th derivatives ($0\le j\le k$) are in $L^p(\Omega)$.
 We use the short notation $\cH^k(\Omega):=W^{k, 2}(\Omega)$.
 The set of functions whose derivatives up to $k$ are continuous in $\Omega$ is denoted by $\cC^k(\Omega)$.
 We denote by $\cB(\Omega)$ the set of strictly positive functions bounded between two constants $\underline{\alpha}$ and $\overline{\alpha}$,